-R-Value and how we test it.
+R-value and how we test it

-We measure every mattress design in our own cold chamber, kept at a cool 4C (39F).
-Inside this converted shipping container, a mattress is placed between two metal plates.
+We measure every mattress design in our on-site cold chamber, kept at a cool 4C (39F).
+Inside this thermally-sealed container, a mattress is placed between two metal plates.
 A section of the bottom plate has been turned into a large sensor and is kept at a steady temperature with a measured electrical current.
 A mattress that provides a lot of insulation will help keep the bottom plate warm and, as a result, the sensor will require less electricity (energy) to maintain its temperature.
 A mattress with less insulation will require more energy.
-This measurement–the amount of energy required to maintain the plate’s temperature– plugs into an equation to provide an R-Value for each mattress–the less energy required to keep the plate warm, the higher the R-value and vice versa.
+This measurement–the amount of energy required to maintain the plate’s temperature– plugs into an equation to provide an R-value for each mattress–the less energy required to keep the plate warm, the higher the R-value and vice versa.

-And finally, one of the more useful ways to use R-value is to use it when building your sleep system.
+R-value can be very informative while building your sleep system for a specific adventure.
 Let’s say you’re going into the High Sierra in September.
-You’ll be expecting brisk nights, but there’s real potential for downright frigid ones too.
-Do you bring the giant 0F winter sleeping bag to be safe, or your three-season bag that’s rated closer to 15F degrees, and risk a few cold nights?
+You’ll be expecting brisk nights, but there’s real potential for frigid ones too.
+Do you bring the giant 0F winter sleeping bag to be safe or your three-season bag and risk a few cold nights?
 Most people will make a decision based on bag warmth alone, but by factoring in mattress warmth, you suddenly have more options for making your sleeping bag perform better on the margins of its comfort rating.
-For instance, on a Regular NeoAir® XLite® (R-value:3.8, Weight: 12 oz.), you should get the comfort your bag is rated for.
-However, jump up to NeoAir® XTherm™ (R-value: 5.7, Weight: 15 oz.) and you could get by on those coldest nights with a greater comfort margin for only an extra 3 ounces – a lot better than jumping to a winter bag that could add up to a pound of extra weight.
+For instance, on a NeoAir® XLite® (R-value:3.8, Weight: 12 oz.), you should get the comfort your bag is rated for.
+However, jump up to NeoAir® XTherm™; (R-value: 5.7, Weight: 15 oz.) and you could get by on those coldest nights with a greater comfort margin for only an extra 3 ounces – a lot better than jumping to a winter bag that could add up to a pound of extra weight.